Natalia Lopukhina

-Natalia Fyodorovna Lopukhina (November 11 1699 – March 11 1763) was a Russian noble, court official and alleged political conspirator.
+Natalia Fyodorovna Lopukhina (November 11, 1699 – March 11, 1763) was a Russian noble, court official and alleged political conspirator.
 She was the daughter of Matryona Balk, who was the sister of Anna Mons and Willem Mons.
-She is famous for the Lopukhina affair, an alleged conspiracy engineered by the diplomacy of Holstein and France at the Russian court and centred on the person of Lopukhina.
+She is famous for the Lopukhina affair, an alleged conspiracy engineered by a Franco-Holsteinian alliance at the Russian court and centered on her.

 Life

-By marriage to Stepan Vasiliyevich Lopukhin (a cousin of Eudoxia Lopukhina and a favourite of Eudoxia's husband Peter the Great) she was a member of the Lopukhin family.

-During the reign of Anna of Russia, Natalia Lopukhina was described as "the brightest flower of St Petersburg court".
-Her liaisons with some of the most powerful courtiers and her arrogance toward Peter I's neglected daughter Elizaveta Petrovna must have fed the latter's jealousy.
+By marriage to Stepan Lopukhin (a cousin of Eudoxia Lopukhina and courtier of her husband Peter the Great), Lopukhina was a member of the Lopukhin family.
+During the reign of Anna of Russia, she was described as "the brightest flower of St. Petersburg's court".
+Her liaisons with some of the most powerful courtiers and her arrogance toward Peter the Great's neglected daughter Elizaveta Petrovna must have fed the latter's jealousy.
 Elizaveta's accession to the throne in 1741 was a huge blow to Lopukhina.
 It was owing to her friendship with Anna Bestuzheva, wife of Mikhail Bestuzhev, that she managed to maintain her position at court.